robamu-org/tmtccmd/README.md

 This has a communication interface abstraction which allows to exchange TMTC through different channels.
 The framework currently supports the following communication interfaces:

-1. TCP/IP with UDP and TCP
+1. TCP/IP with UDP and TCP.
+The TCP interface currently only supports sending CCSDS space packets and is able to parse those packets from the received data stream.
-2. Serial Communication using fixed frames or a simple ASCII based transport layer
+2. Serial Communication with a transport layer using either [COBS](https://pypi.org/project/cobs/) encoded packets or DLE as a simple [ASCII based transport layer](https://pypi.org/project/dle-encoder/).
 3. QEMU, using a virtual serial interface

 It is also possible to supply custom interfaces.